Final Cut Pro

 Ultimately, the best video editor for you is the one you love – rationally or irrationally.
 So I encourage you to try them all.
 Free trials abound, and my guess is you will know the editor for you when you see it.

-Please let me know in the comments if you have questions, comments, or just want to tell me how wrong I am.
+Please let me know in the comments if you have questions or comments, or just want to tell me how wrong I am.
 I appreciate you taking the time to provide your feedback.
 Thank you.